wwong/codeql-flamegraph-viewer/README.md

 - Costs are just raw tuple counts at the moment.
     - In the future we'll want to support wall clock as well.
 - The bottom layer ("root") represents the entire run.
+- The next layer represents all the queries.
 - The next layer represents all the query stages.
 - The higher layers represent predicates.
 - Stacking of predicates represents the dominance in the dependency graph.